dainei-makino/dungeon-survival-rpg/README.md

 The game now supports **biomes** which control map generation and environmental features.
 Currently available biomes are **forest**, **cave**, and **plain**.

+Ambient background music is generated automatically using a small synthesizer.
+See `docs/ambient-music.md` for an overview of the system.

 ## Development

 Install dependencies and start the development server: